NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Overview

-Using the following methods, users submitting to GDC can create, delete and update entities and relationships in the GDC data model.
+Using the following methods, users submitting to the GDC can create, delete and update entities and relationships in the GDC data model.

 ## GDC Dictionary

-Requests to the submission API must adhere to the schemas defined in the GDC Data Dictionary.
-The GDC Data Dictionary may be found [here](https://www.github.com/NCI-GDC/gdcdictionary).
+Requests to the submission API must adhere to the schemas defined in the [GDC Data Dictionary](https://www.github.com/NCI-GDC/gdcdictionary).

 ## Working with Entities

 ### Query Format

 When updating, creating, or deleting entities in the GDC, users need to specify the entity type, the entity id, any relationships the entity has to parent entities from which it was derived, and any properties (required and optional as defined by the entity schema).
 The structure for each entity should look as follows:

 ```json
 {